cpretzer/l5d-ingress-test/MEMORY_TEST.md

 # Observing Proxy Memory Under Load
-Once you have deployed the workloads using `deploy.sh`, start the linkerd dashboard with the `linkerd viz stat` command.
+Once you have deployed the workloads using `deploy.sh`, start the linkerd dashboard with the `linkerd viz dashboard` command.

 From there:
 - click on the grafana icon to the right of the `bb-terminus`